A large tree growing to 50 m, forming a lignotuber.

-In NSW, it grows mainly on the coast but extends into the tablelands, with some scattered records in the western slopes.
-It forms a dominant part of dry sclerophyll forests and woodlands, usually on heavier soils – clay and alluvium.
-E.tereticornis is one of the key canopy species of the threatened Cumberland Plain Woodlands in Sydney.
+In NSW, it forms a dominant part of dry sclerophyll forests and woodlands, usually on heavier soils – clay and alluvium.
+E. tereticornis is one of the key canopy species of the threatened Cumberland Plain Woodlands in Sydney and also forms a dominant species in many other vegetation communities.

-Juvenile foliage / coppice regrowth is dull bluish-green, egg-shaped or broadly ovate leaves, to 130 mm long and to 80 mm wide.
-Adult leaves are the same shade of green on both sides, lanceolate to curved, to 220 mm long and to 35 mm wide, tapering at the base to a petiole to 30 mm long.
+Eucalyptus spp. have simple and usually alternate adult leaves with juvenile leaves starting off opposite to alternate (disjunct).
+In this species, juvenile foliage / coppice regrowth is dull bluish-green, ovate or broadly-ovate leaves, to 130 mm long and to 80 mm wide, blue-green in colour.
+Adult leaves are the same shade of green to blue-green on both sides, lanceolate to falcate, to 220 mm long and to 35 mm wide, tapering at the base to a petiole to 30 mm long.

-The fruit is a capsule to 6 mm long and to 8 mm wide with the valves prominently protruding and with a raised disc.
+The fruit of eucalypts are a woody capsule (commonly called ‘gum nuts’) which come in a wide variety of shapes with the top part having a sunken, flat or raised disc and with the valves inserted, disc-level, exserted to strongly exserted.
+In this species, the capsules are to 6 mm long and to 8 mm wide with the valves prominently protruding and with a raised disc.
 Seeds usually black, 0.8–1.5 mm long.

 A tree commonly planted in bushland revegetation projects.
 They survive and establish well so long as enough initial watering is given.